AleoNet/snarkVM/synthesizer/tests/README.md

 # Using the Test Framework

 This directory contains a set of utilities and integration tests for various components of `synthesizer` crate.
-The test framework is based loosely off ideas from [Characterization Testing](https://en.wikipedia.org/wiki/Characterization_test) (you have have heard these referred to as "golden tests").
+The test framework is based loosely off ideas from [Characterization Testing](https://en.wikipedia.org/wiki/Characterization_test) (you have heard these referred to as "golden tests").
 At a high level, the framework runs a set of integration tests and compares their output to their corresponding expected output.
 If the output does not match, the framework returns an error.

 Some important files/folders are: